-A man with a heart condition must regularly track his pulse, blood pressure and other daily activity.
+A man with a heart condition must regularly track his pulse, blood pressure, and other daily activities.
 An implanted device in his body accomplishes this from the comfort of his home and with minimal management.
 If the numbers look concerning, the device sends a message to his smartphone as well as to his physician.
-The cause — too much fast-paced walking — is diagnosed and fixed with no intervention.
+The cause—too much fast-paced walking—is diagnosed and fixed with no intervention; these are the most common benefits of IoT in healthcare.

 Throughout the entire process, the patient remains at home, never needing to pay an in-person visit to his doctor.
 No direct medical attention is ever needed.
 He is, therefore, spared the stress of transportation, waiting times, and unnecessary additional tests.
-This ideal medical situation is becoming a common one among all types of patients and is made possible by the Internet of Things (IoT).
+This ideal medical situation is becoming more common among all types of patients, thanks to the Internet of Things (IoT).

-The Internet of Things — i.e., the web-enabled connection of everyday devices — has become increasingly common.
-Voice commands, automation and electronic interactions can accomplish daily functions that usually require manual human labor, from vacuuming the floor, sending emails, adjusting thermostats, or using Google.
+The Internet of Things—i.e., the web-enabled connection of everyday devices—has become increasingly common.
+Voice commands, automation, and electronic interactions can accomplish daily functions that usually require manual human labor, like vacuuming the floor, sending emails, adjusting thermostats, or using Google.

-The IoT has had a particularly profound impact on healthcare, as has been demonstrated by The Allure Group.
+The Internet of Things has had a particularly great impact on healthcare, as demonstrated by The Allure Group.
 In July 2018, Allure became the first Brooklyn-based skilled nursing facility to implement EarlySense, a remote monitoring system that tracks patients’ vital signs and movements courtesy of sensors placed under mattresses and pillows.

-Bringing the IoT into medicine results in patient care that is better, safer and simpler.
+Bringing the benefits of IoT in healthcare into medicine results in patient care that is better, safer, and simpler.
 From medical device implantation to smart sensors, the IoT can expedite the delivery of healthcare, allowing physicians to spend less time on logistics and more time treating conditions and consulting with patients.
 The IoT is already making a positive impact on medical care in several ways.

 Communication through smart devices reduces in-person visits and lets patients manage their care from home.
-The IoT allows care providers to track factors like sleep, heart rate, temperature, physical activity and blood pressure, to name a few.
+The IoT in healthcare allows care providers to track factors like sleep, heart rate, temperature, physical activity, and blood pressure, to name a few.

 As with the hypothetical patient above, alerts are sent to both patients and providers when there is cause for concern, allowing for fast and convenient treatment.
-Devices such as Audemix help reduce the manual work that usually goes into charting patient data.
-Powered by voice commands, it captures information and makes it immediately accessible for review, ultimately saving about 15 hours per week for the physician.
+Certain devices help reduce the manual work that usually goes into charting patient data.
+Using voice commands, it captures information and makes it instantly available for review, saving the physician approximately 15 hours per week.

 Hearing aids are now connected to Bluetooth technology, letting patients easily adjust levels to suit their specific ears.
 Ingestible, pill-sized sensors made by companies like Proteus Digital Health monitor medications in the body.
 Moodables are headpieces that monitor brain waves to combat depression.